-Warren Buffett’s Berkshire Hathaway Inc. (A:US) said profit climbed 72 percent in the third quarter on better results from its derivatives book and higher earnings at railroad Burlington Northern Santa Fe.
+Warren Buffett’s Berkshire Hathaway Inc. (A:US) said profit climbed 72 percent in the third quarter as a stock-market rally helped improve results in the derivatives book and earnings at the railroad climbed.

 Buffett, 82, made the equity-derivatives bets in the last decade to wager on long-term gains in stock-market indexes in the U.S., Europe and Japan.
 When the benchmarks fall, as they did in last year’s third quarter, Berkshire’s liabilities on the contracts can climb, pressuring earnings.